Our Process

 DNA Replication

-DNA replication is the process by which cells produce an identical copy of their DNA.
+DNA replication is the process by which cells produce identical copies of their DNA.
 It ensures the transmission of genetic information from one generation to the next.

 Transcription and Translation